 Generally, Pongal festival paints the beautiful images of pongal paanai (pot) & freshly harvested sugarcanes in the minds of every South Indian whether they live in a village or a city.
 During this festival, we give our children to chew the pieces of sugarcane not only to relish the sweet juice but also to strengthen their teeth.
-Traditionally pongal is prepared in a decorated pot over the conventional earthen stove, but people living in the cities cook pongal in a decorated pot on stove top .
+Traditionally pongal is prepared in a decorated pot over the conventional earthen stove, but people living in the cities cook pongal on stove top .

 Lunch menu for Pongal Festival:

-We, South Indians, prepare an elaborate meal mainly with locally grown seasonal vegetables & tubers and serve to our family on a banana leaf.
+During this festival, we prepare an elaborate meal mainly with seasonal native vegetables & tubers and serve to our family on a banana leaf.
 Our Pongal meal consists of mangai oorugai, sundakkai vathal, nendran chips, paruppu vadai, vazhakkai puttu, venn-poosani kootu, vendakkai pachadi, avial, senai kizhangu varuval, kadamba sambar, rasam & mochai kuzhambu.

 I have also prepared pongal sadam using thooyamalli arisi, and sakkarai pongal using aruvatham kuruvai arisi.
 You may check out my other Pongal festival recipes here.

 Both these indigenous rice varieties are well known for their amazing health benefits.
 But still, people hesitate to use such nourishing rice varieties for festive feasts as these don’t look as white as the commonly used rice.
 I find thooyamalli arisi an exception, it really looks as beautiful as jasmine flowers (thooyamalli literally means pure jasmine).
 I also find aruvatham kuruvai arisi suitable for making sakkarai pongal as it turns mushy and the color does matter in here.

 How to decorate pongal pot:

 Sugarcane Pongal Recipe:

 We normally prepare sakkarai pongal with cane jaggery, here I have reduced the jaggery by half and cooked Pongal in sugarcane juice.
 So we could enjoy the sweetness of both the sugarcane & jaggery in this sakkarai pongal.
 Earlier I dined at the Hotel Saravana Bhavan and was pleasantly surprised by the addition of a few chunks of fresh coconut in the sakkarai pongal served with the meal.
 So I have also added chopped coconut into my sugarcane pongal.
 Now let’s look into the recipe for sakkarai pongal using aruvatham kuruvai arisi & sugarcane juice.